simpleaisafety/simpleaisafety/README.md

 * In the reader's native language

-To achieve this we want to present concepts that keep appearing in the discussion around AI, ML (machine learning) and AIS in increasing leves of complexity to cater to as many readers as possible.
+To achieve this we want to present concepts that keep appearing in the discussion around AI, ML (machine learning) and AIS in increasing levels of complexity to cater to as many readers as possible.
 We also want to leverage analogies, metaphors and drawings to serve as _intuition pumps_.